 1. Open iMyFone ScanOutlook and select your PST file.

-2. Once you have selected the PST file, click on Start to Repair.
+2. Once you have selected the PST file, click on Repair.

 3. Once it is complete, you will see the items in the PST file.
 You can click on each individual file and preview the content or save the emails as PST files.